haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen/index.md

 </details>
 <br>

-In HADDOCK we are dealing with potentially uncomplete binding sites by defining surface neighbours as `passive` residues.
+In HADDOCK we are dealing with potentially incomplete binding sites by defining surface neighbors as `passive` residues.
 These are added to the definition of the interface but will not lead to any energetic penalty if they are not part of the binding site in the final models, while the residues defined as `active` (typically the identified or predicted binding site residues) will.
 When using the HADDOCK server, `passive` residues will be automatically defined.
 Here since we are using a local version, we need to define those manually.

 This can easily be done using a script from our [haddock-tools][haddock-tools] repository, which is also provided for convenience in the `scripts` directly of the archive you downloaded for this tutorial: